joon-ko/chord-sling/README.md

 ### [chord-sling](https://joon-ko.github.io/chord-sling/)

-is a port of a creative assignment from a class i took called **interactive music systems** into the browser.
+...is a port of a creative assignment from a class i took called **interactive music systems** into the browser.

 it works by dragging on the screen to slingshot musical shapes around. each shape has an associated wave type, e.g. sineor square, and a pitch. when a shape gets close to another shape, it plays its associated sound with volume proportional to the distance away from the other shape. (it's best to just play around and get a feel for things intuitively!)